Read-The-Question/rtq-review/src/pages/md/owners/owner_ga_pr.md

 Let's find the difference between the consecutive terms of the sequence.

-The difference between the terms is increasing by multiples of $2$.
-Hence, the sequence would be like:
+The next term is calculated by multiplying the previous term by $2$.
+Hence, the sequence would be:

 $
 \begin{matrix}